Catherine Parr: Final marriage and death

 In November 1547, Catherine published her third book, The Lamentation of a Sinner.
 The book promoted the Protestant concept of justification by faith alone, which the Catholic Church deemed to be heresy.
 It was sponsored by Katherine Brandon, Duchess of Suffolk, and by William Parr (Catherine's brother), and William Cecil, Elizabeth I's future chief minister, wrote the preface.
 In 1544 or 1545, Parr had started to organise an English translation of Erasmus's Paraphrases Upon the New Testament, and the massive volume was finally printed in January 1548.
 Parr had enlisted Nicholas Udall, Thomas Keyes and Mary Tudor to translate different sections and she may have produced the paraphrase of Matthew.
 In July 1547 the Edwardian state ordered every parish to obtain a copy and many generations of literate parishioners would have encountered lengthy dedications praising Parr's learning, her commitment to the vernacular Bible, and her role in the English reformation.
 Parr owned many books and she participated in the cultural practice of writing in her books and signing books that belonged to others.

 At the age of 35, Catherine became pregnant.
 This pregnancy was a surprise, as Catherine had not conceived during her first three marriages.
 During this time, Seymour began to take an interest in Lady Elizabeth.
 Seymour had reputedly plotted to marry her before marrying Catherine, and it was reported later that Catherine discovered the two in an embrace.
 On a few occasions before the situation risked getting completely out of hand, according to the deposition of Kat Ashley, Catherine appears not only to have acquiesced in episodes of horseplay, but actually to have assisted her husband.
-Whatever actually happened, Elizabeth was sent away in May 1548 to stay with Sir Anthony Denny's household at Cheshunt and never saw her beloved stepmother again, although the two corresponded.
+Whatever actually happened, Elizabeth was sent away in May 1548 to stay with Sir Anthony Denny's household at Cheshunt and never saw her stepmother again, although the two corresponded.
 Elizabeth immediately wrote a letter to the Queen and Seymour after she left Chelsea.
 The letter demonstrates a sort of remorse.